Open-Speech-EkStep/open-speech-ekstep.github.io/docs/api_deployment.md

 ```
 Ngnix is a manual deployment by the infra team and used as a common component for all services.

 **Streaming Proxy**: This is an important component for the streaming service to work with Socket.io connections from the browser clients.
+The proxy is deployed automatically as part of the deployment package with envoy and ASR service.
+No explicit install are required.

 **Envoy**: This is a transcoder that helps to convert REST calls from the batch API to GRPC calls to the API.
 All GRPC and REST connections have to pass through the envoy before it reaches the ASR API servers.